toelt-llc/KiPy/README.md

 # Brief Description

 We use data extracted from the Kinarm software as CSV files.
-4 different type of tasks are available.
+4 different types of files are available, from the 4 different experimental tasks.
 The goal is to extract the experiments measurements from these files.
 Then, from the measures we study what is possible to obtain in terms of statistics and graphical representation.
 The statistics on the measure can be further used for the analysis of evaluation parameters, linked to the research questions.